laher/gophertron/README.md

  * ResponseRecorder helps you test your http handlers.
 Sample code is in gophers/gopher_api_test.go. [httptest.ResponseRecorder](http://golang.org/pkg/net/http/httptest/#ResponseRecorder) implements the [http.ResponseWriter](http://golang.org/pkg/net/http/#ResponseWriter) interface, so that you can pass it to any http handler.
  * The second utility is an actual server.
 The system chooses a port itself, and supplies information for connecting.
 I haven't included examples here.

-Note that my use of ResponseRecorder is for Martini handlers rather than actual [http.HandlerFunc](http://golang.org/pkg/net/http/#HandlerFunc)s, but the idea is the same.
+Note that my use of ResponseRecorder is for go-restful handlers, rather than actual [http.HandlerFunc](http://golang.org/pkg/net/http/#HandlerFunc)s, but the idea is the same.
+It took a little extra persuasion to get go-restful to work with ResponseRecorder.
+See the newRecorder function inside gophers/gopher_api_test.go.

 Code Coverage
 -------------